by Kevin Estela November 18, 2020

 Author

 As a Survival Instructor, Kevin Estela founded Estela Wilderness Education.
-He now works primarily for Fieldcraft Survival at their location in NC teaching classes on various survival, preparedness, and firearms related courses.
-Kevin has been a frequent contributing writer for publications such as RECOIL, Athlon Outdoors, and Beckett Media.
+He formerly worked for Fieldcraft Survival teaching classes on various survival, preparedness, and firearms related courses.
+Kevin has been a frequent contributing writer for publications such as RECOIL, Athlon Outdoors, Beckett Media, and of course, here on Fiddleback Forge's site.
 He is a Sayoc Kali Associate Instructor Level 5, as well as a BJJ Purple Belt.